destinyae/archiver/docs/planning.md

     - Config param for another archiver node's info

-      - If provided, trys to get nodelist from it
+      - If provided, try to get nodelist from it

       - Otherwise, becomes first archiver node